scriptzteam/glFTPd-PHP/README.md

 # Support obfuscated view too, so no site usernames as output
 ![alt tag](http://i.imgur.com/LNwoeDa.png)

+# It got API too!
+You can also output to your web via api.php from /glftpd/bin/sitewho some stats, and not only that, more to come!

 # glFTPd-PHP supported SITE commands

  USERMANAGEMENT COMMANDS: